Ae3232/headless-cms/content/_index.md

 clientsItemTitle2: Drive your career
 clientsItemDescription2: Nurture your specific passions and strength.
 Choose people you work with.
 Choose the length and scope of the engagements.
-clientsItemTitle3: Escape from hard-to-shift hierarchy and personal judgments
+clientsItemTitle3: Escape from hard-to-shift hierarchy
 clientsItemDescription3: Build your own team and become a team manager, if you enjoy taking more responsibility.
 clientsItemTitle4: Global reach